calmm-js/partial.lenses/README.md

 replaces undefined values when viewed and `L.required` replaces undefined values when set.

-Note that unless required and default values are explicitly specified as part of the lens, they will both be undefined.
+Note that unless defaults and required values are explicitly specified as part of the lens, they will both be undefined.

 ### Exercise